Andrzej Gwiazda: Life and activism

 Gwiazda married Joanna Duda-Gwiazda in 1961.
 After marriage, Andrzej and Joanna became more active in anticommunist movements.
 In 1968, Andrzej was involved in student protests in opposition to the Polish government.
 In December 1970, he participated in demonstration protesting the dramatic rise in food prices.
 In 1976, together with his wife, he wrote a letter to the Polish Parliament, in which he expressed support of Workers' Defence Committee.
 Soon afterwards, the Gwiazdas were officially banned from leaving the People's Republic of Poland, they were also under the surveillance of Służba Bezpieczeństwa.
 In 1978, Gwiazda was one of the founders of Free Trade Unions of the Coast (WZZ), publishing and delivering "Worker of the Coast", a bulletin of the WZZ.
 On 16 August 1980, he initiated an industrial action at Elmor.
-He then became a member of the Inter-Enterprise Strike Committee, and co-authored the famous 21 demands of MKS.
+He then became a member of the Inter-Enterprise Strike Committee, and co-authored the 21 demands of MKS.
 However, he did not sign the Gdańsk Agreement, claiming that the workers, upon advice of their legal experts, agreed for too many concessions to the government.
-Arrested on 13 December 1981 (see Martial law in Poland, he was transported to a prison camp in Strzebielinek.
-Later on, Gwiazda was transferred to a jail in Warsaw’s district of Białołęka.
+Arrested on 13 December 1981 as after the declaration of martial law, he was transported to a prison camp in Strzebielinek.
+Later on, Gwiazda was transferred to a jail in Warsaw's Białołęka district.
 Finally, Gwiazda was released on 22 July 1984, after an amnesty.
 On 16 December 1984, he was arrested again, after a scuffle with ZOMO officers, and sentenced to five months.
 After spending time in prisons in Gdańsk and Zabrze, he was released on 15 May 1985.

-In 1986 - 1989, Gwiazda was one of leaders of Working Group of National Commission of Solidarity.
+From 1986 to 1989, Gwiazda was one of leaders of Working Group of National Commission of Solidarity.
 The group was opposed to any forms of negotiations with Communist authorities.
 Unlike Lech Wałęsa, Gwiazda did not participate in creation of the Solidarity Citizens' Committee, nor in the negotiations of Polish Round Table Talks.
 He remains a firm skeptic about Wałęsa, saying that "from the beginning of the strike at the Gdańsk Shipyard, he was acting to the detriment of Solidarity".
 Also, he says that Wałęsa should never have been made "a symbol of Poland".